If you don't already have a database named "library", then make sure to run

 enabled column is set to

 true.
-Postgres will use the default value listed if no value is set when a new record is inserted.
+PostgreSQL will use the default value listed if no value is set when a new record is inserted.
 If we insert a new record into users, and we don't specify the value of the

 enabled column, then it will automatically be set to